 CISS 170 Introduction to Computer

 Information Systems

 COMM 110 Introduction to Speech

 ENGL 112 English Composition II

 MATH 150 College Algebra or MATH 170

 Finite Mathematics or MATH

 180 Precalculus or MATH 201

 Calculus and Analytic

 Geometry I (or MATH 215 and

 MATH 226 taken as a pair) or

 MATH 250 Statistics I.

+12 hrs

-The student must complete 6 hours, including at least one Western Civilization course.
+The student must complete 6 hours from the following courses.